amirouche/django-composite/docs/source/index.rst

   and made available as ``widgets`` in the template.
 - It can process requests on its own.
 - You can quickly boot your project or application with the bundled bootstrap widgets.
+(TBD)

 Check out the documentation about widgets to know more.
+(TBD)

 ``composite.Page``
 ^^^^^^^^^^^^^^^^^^